Tuteja-Lab/PlacentaRNA-seq/README.md

-# PlacentaRNA-seq
+# Placenta RNA-seq
 RNA-seq data collected from mouse placental tissues at e7.5, e8.5, and e9.5.

 In this directory:

-Scripts: containing scripts for analyses.

-Files: necessary files for results.
+`Files/`: necessary files for results.
+`*.Rmd`: markdown files for all analyses.

+Abstract: *coming soon
+Citation: *coming soon